Access4all/adg/pages/knowledge/screen-readers/desktop/interacting-with-websites/README.md

 # How to interact with websites using a desktop screen reader

-**Modern websites offer a lot of interactivity - long gone are the times of static pages.
-Complex interactions can become quite a challenge using a screen reader, but if done properly, there are no limits.**

-Beneath simple reading of information, most modern websites offer a lot of interactivity.
+**Due to the differences between browse and focus modes in desktop screen readers, interacting with form controls or widgets can be a bit of a challenge at first.
+In the end, well-built components can always be understood and controlled by screen reader users, regardless of the given complexities.**

 **Important:** For this article you need to know how to read websites using a desktop screen reader.
-If you haven't done so yet, go back and read [How to read websites using a desktop screen reader](/knowledge/desktop-screen-readers/reading-websites) thoroughly before you continue here.
+If you haven't done so yet, go back and read [How to read websites using a desktop screen reader](/knowledge/screen-readers/desktop/reading-websites/) thoroughly before you continue here.

 ## Activating elements

-Press `Enter` to activate elements (like links or buttons).
+When the screen reader cursor is on an element, press `Enter` to activate it if possible (like links or buttons).

-## Interacting with forms
+## Interacting with elements

+### Forms

-Press `Enter` to interact with editable form elements, or to submit a form.
+Press `Enter` to interact with editable form elements.
 Use `Space` to expand/collapse comboboxes or to toggle checkboxes.
 Use `Left/Right/Up/Down` keys to toggle values.
-Press `Enter` to activate buttons.

 Use cases: